-In general, an area of at least 2,5 m all around the charging station and the vehicle must be kept totally clear from any combustible material.
-Asphalt floors are allowed but not combustible floors like for example concrete or gravel, are recommended.
+In general, an area of at least 2,5 m all around the charging station and the vehi totally clear from any combustible material.
+Asphalt floors are allowed but not $\alpha$ like for example concrete or gravel, are recommended.

-In extreme weather, charging stations should be protected from solar radiation with a canopy.
-The roof and/or the canopy should have reaction to fire not exceeding B-s2-d0 according to EN 13501.
+In extreme weather, charging stations should be protected from solar radiation wit The roof and/or the canopy should have reaction to fire not exceeding B-s2-d0 according to EN 13501.